virendra-kumar322/Coffee-Shop-Sale/README.md

 - How do sales vary across different store locations?
 - What is the average price/order per person?
 - Which products are the best selling in terms of quantity and revenue?
-- How do salses vary by product catogary and type?
+- How do salses vary by product category and type?

 ## Process
 - Verify data for any missing or duplicate values and anomalies, and sort out the same.